Craemer Group: Company profile

 The Craemer Group is an internationally active family company specialised in metal forming, plastics processing and tool making.
 Their headquarters is the Craemer GmbH founded in 1912 and located in the German town of Herzebrock-Clarholz.
 Today, the group consists of the following operating companies: the German headquarters with production in all three business activities, a metal factory each in Liptovský Mikuláš, Slovakia (Craemer Slovakia, s.r.o.) and in Attendorn, Germany (Craemer Attendorn GmbH & Co.
 KG) as well as a plastics injection moulding facility in Telford, Great Britain (Craemer UK Ltd).
-For the sales of its plastic programme, the Group also has an independent sales office each in Lesquin (Lille metropolitan area) (Craemer France Sarl), in Denmark (Craemer Nordic ApS), in Sweden (Craemer Nordic AB), in Florida (Craemer US Corporation) and a branch office in Poland.
+For the sales of its plastic programme, the Group also has an independent sales office each in Lesquin (Lille metropolitan area) (Craemer France Sarl), in Denmark (Craemer Nordic ApS), in Sweden (Craemer Nordic AB), in the Netherlands (Craemer Benelux BV), in Ireland (Craemer Ireland Ltd), in Florida (Craemer US Corporation) and a branch office in Poland.

 In Metal Forming, Craemer is one of leading international suppliers to various industries, including automotive, fittings, large domestic appliances and heater industries – with their large-scale production of precision stamped and large-area formed parts.
 Metal components for the automotive sector include seat structure parts, doors panels, instrument carriers, bows, chassis parts as well as belt system parts, fittings and connecting elements for seat structures.

 The focus of Plastics Processing lies in the development, production and marketing of durable logistics and waste disposal solutions.
 The portfolio includes plastic pallets, large load carriers, plastic containers and wheeled waste bins.
 Under the Palcontrol brand, Craemer offers “intelligent plastic pallets and containers” providing complete solutions based on RFID technology to further optimise logistics processes.

 The tools required for production are manufactured by Craemer Group’s in-house Tool Making facility.
 These include progressive and transfer tools for metal production and injection moulds for plastics processing.
 At headquarters, a technology centre with research and development and construction serves all divisions, as well as a product development office in Delft, the Netherlands (BPO International B.V.).
 Today, Craemer Group is one of Europe's leading manufacturers in all their product areas and is a global market leader with their plastic pallet range.